Auto Trader alternatives – the ultimate guide

 How it works

-You can start by calling some local independent and manufacturer-specific dealerships in advance, to see if they seem interested in your car.
-With your valuation to hand and your car newly serviced, you’ll be ready to start shopping around.
+Start by calling some local independent and manufacturer-specific dealerships in advance, to see if they seem interested in your car.

-There are some prep steps we recommend for anyone selling their car, which particularly go a long way in securing a good deal from car dealers:
+There are some prep steps we recommend for anyone selling their car listed below.
+These go a long way in securing a good deal from car dealers:

 • If your car is nearly new, you may be able to get much more for it if you sell it before the next plate changes (these happen in March and September in the UK).

-• Repair chips and scratches before you go to dealerships, as it can cost you less than the money dealers may take off the price of your car.
+• Repair cosmetic damage like chips and scratches before you go to dealerships, as it can cost you less than the money dealers may take off the price of your car.

 • Make sure to clean your car inside and outside

-• Sell soon after your MOT, and gather as much of your servicing history as possible.
+• Sell as soon after your MOT as possible, and gather as much of your servicing history as possible.
 Proving the health of your car will give dealers confidence.

 For more maintenance tips, read our guide on keeping the value of your car as high as possible.

-When you drive to a dealer who makes an offer you’re happy to accept, you might even be able to sell the car then and there, and leave it behind.
-You’ll agree these details with your dealer, and they’ll make payment and advise on the administrative steps you need to take to transfer ownership.
+If you drive to a dealer who makes you an offer you’re happy to accept, you may even be able to sell the car there and then, leaving it behind.
+You can agree these details with your dealer, and they’ll make payment and advise on the administrative steps you need to take to transfer ownership.

 Admin fees and payments